Female Convict Scorpion: Jailhouse 41: Plot

 A tour bus passing through the region is warned by prison guards to look out for the escaped prisoners.
 Three sexually aggressive men from the tourist group find Chibi returning from the river, gang-rape her repeatedly, and then throw her off a cliff.
-The other prisoners find her body and chase to the men back to the tour bus, which they hijack.
+The other prisoners find her body and chase the men back to the tour bus, which they hijack.
 Oba and the other prisoners torture, strip and bind the three men and menace the other passengers.

 Another surreal sequence shows the prisoners being ostracized by society, for which they are now taking revenge.
 As the bus approaches a checkpoint, Oba throws Matsushima out of the bus to serve as a decoy.
 Matsushima is captured, but Goda's men arrange a roadblock in front of the bus, including a flatbed truck with Oikawa's son and elderly parents on it.
 The bus is stopped and Oikawa rushes out to meet her son.
 As the guards try to catch her, she is shot by snipers.
 Oba orders the prisoners to kill the hostages.
 She kills the bus driver and commandeers the bus, scattering the guards and escaping the roadblock.

 By nightfall, the bus is surrounded by the police.
 Goda sends Matsushima to the prisoners to learn the hostages' status.
 Matsushima lies and says the hostages have been killed, and the police lead a charge on the bus.
 The prisoners push the three rapists off the bus, where they are killed in a hail of police bullets.
 In the ensuing fight, all the prisoners except Oba die.
 Oba is injured and set to return to prison in the same vehicle as Matsushima.
 Goda orders the guards to stage an escape attempt by Matsushima in order to kill her.
 The guards stop at a junkyard and are about to shoot her when Oba saves her by biting the guard on the neck.
 Matsushima kills the guards.
 The next morning, as they flee through a junkyard, Oba succumbs to her wounds and dies.

 Goda is promoted to a higher position in Tokyo, where Matsushima tracks him down and stabs him to death.
 The film ends with a fantasy sequence in which all the female prisoners of the jailhouse, wearing their striped prison dresses, run free through the city, passing Matsushima's knife from woman to woman.